-Spending another two years in Ireland means even more time to practice your language skills.
-An added benefit of doing this whilst working is that you’ll be learning vocabulary even more specific to your career, which you may not have had the chance to do at university.
-Employers all over the world look favourably on a strong level of English, so this is a great way to open up employment opportunities worldwide.
+Spending another two years in Ireland means even more time to practise your language skills – Ireland is the only native English-speaking country in the EU to offer post-study work visas.
+An added benefit of doing this while working is that you’ll learn vocabulary specific to your career, which you may not have had the chance to do at university.
+Employers all over the world look favourably on English language fluency, so this is a great way to open up employment opportunities worldwide.

 3. Discover more of Ireland

 A post-study work visa opens up work opportunities across all of Ireland, not just Dublin.
 Did you visit Cork on a trip and fall in love?
 Or feel like swapping city living for a new life in the countryside?
-With a post-study work visa, you’ll have the freedom to live wherever you find work to help you discover more about Ireland.
+With a post-study work visa, you’ll have the freedom to live wherever you find work so that you can discover more about life in Ireland.

 4. More travel opportunities

-One of the biggest benefits of living in Europe is the amount of traveling you can do.
+One of the biggest benefits of living in Europe is how easy it is to travel.
 With cheap flights and trains available almost everywhere, you’ll be able to discover more of Europe with just a short journey.
-Dublin is ideally located for exploration and is home to a large international airport flying to many exciting destinations.
+Dublin is ideally located for exploring further afield, with a large international airport offering flights to many exciting destinations.
 And with the income you’ll have from working, you’ll have more opportunities than ever to travel.